 Accessing Counselling Services

-If you would like to or are unsure about accessing counselling, the first step is to contact the Intercountry Adoption Support Coordinator on 1300 543 396 or via email at email@example.com
+If you would like to or are unsure about accessing our services, the first step is to contact the Intercountry Adoption Support Coordinator on 1300 543 396 or via email at email@example.com

 The Coordinator will speak with you about your situation and talk through the counselling process.
-At this point you can decide if you would like to be refered to your nearest counsellor.
+At this point you can decide if you would like to be referred to your nearest counsellor.

 The counsellor will then contact you to introduce themselves and make an initial appointment.
 At this first appointment, the counsellor will get to know you and your concerns.
 You will also get to know the counsellor.

-Depending on your needs, the number of sessions may vary and this will be discussed with you at the time of your first appointment.
+Depending on your needs, the number of sessions may vary.
+This will be discussed with you at the time of your first appointment.

-It's important to remember that counselling is a tool that can be used to help strengthen your relationships, build your self awareness and increase your well being and the well being of those around you.
-Don't be put off by the myth that only people with problems access counselling, counselling is a self development tool that helps people to deal with the challenges of life and the decisions we make.
+It’s important to remember that counselling is a tool that can be used to help strengthen your relationships, build your self awareness and increase your well being and the well being of those around you.
+Counselling is a self development tool that helps people to deal with the challenges of life and the decisions we make.

 Please note: In some cases, counselling may only be available via phone or video link depending on geographic location.